 If you work in New York City, you may be covered by the NYC Earned Safe and Sick Time Act (ESSTA).
-This law gives covered domestic workers the right to earn 1 hour of paid sick and safe time for every 30 hours worked; after January 1, 2021, this time will run concurrently with leave under the New York State paid sick and safe leave law in most circumstances.
-You may be covered by both the NYS sick and safe leave law and the NYC ESSTA, and if you are covered by both and one law gives you stronger or better protections than the other, you are entitled to the stronger protections.
-This time can be used to care for yourself or for a sick family member or to address nonmedical needs that may arise if you or a family member is a victim of domestic violence or a sexual offense.
+This law gives covered workers the right to earn 1 hour of paid sick and safe time for every 30 hours worked; after January 1, 2021, this time will generally run concurrently with time under the New York State paid sick and safe leave law.
+This time can be used to care for yourself or for a sick family member or to address non-medical needs that may arise if you or a family member is a victim of domestic violence or a sexual offense.
 You cannot be fired or punished for using sick time under ESSTA.